Do you do Tarot readings for yourself? Do you dabble and pull a card or two now and again? Are you interested in doing either of the above?

 I have most of the Major Arcana indexed at this time, plus a number of cards in each of the other suits…and I am actively working on others.
 I have been blogging since 2008, so I have a lot of posts to sort through.

-My intention is to create a complete reference tool, giving you enough resources to do your own readings.
+As of 8/2/2021, I have also added a complete Reference Guide to the Tarot, covering all 78 cards.
+You now have enough resources to do your own readings.
 You can use any of my spreads, pull cards, and then look up each one.
 Or, you can pull a single card or three for a given day, and read about them.
+Use the Reference Guide for a short description, then check my essays if you want to explore a card further.
 Some essays precisely describe my take on the card(s) indicated.
 Some are more creative, but do match the card(s) in some way.

 I founded A Fool’s Inclination in April of 2010.
 I have been reading the Tarot professionally even before then.
 And, I have been doing readings for myself and friends as far back as college.
 It is not uncommon for clients, friends, and readers to ask me about this card or that one, so it only makes sense to compile all of this information.